 High pressure CO2 cylinders and low pressure bulk tanks used by restaurants and breweries for their soft-drink and draft beer systems or by commercial indoor growers are regulated by the National Board Inspection Code (NBIC).

 The NBIC was originally called the National Board of Boiler and Pressure Vessel Inspectors.
 You are probably wondering why a boiler inspector would be interested in a CO2 cylinder or tank.
 It's because the CO2 tanks are pressure vessels.

-The NBIC was first published in 1946 as a guide for chief boiler inspectors.
+The NBIC codes were first published in 1946 as a guide for chief boiler inspectors.
 Since that time, it has become the recognized standard for the installation, inspection, and repair and/or alteration of boilers, pressure vessels, and pressure relief devices.

-Even in states that do not officially follow the NBIC, it is often used as the defacto standard for local inspection and code enforcement.
+Even in states that do not officially adopt the NBIC codes, it is often used as the de facto standard for local inspection and code enforcement.

-The NBIC speaks very directly to the storage of CO2.
-And not just bulk tanks but cylinders as well.
+The NBIC speaks very directly to the storage of CO2 and monitoring - not just bulk tanks - but cylinders as well.
 This is explained in an excerpt below from Part 1, Supplement 3 of the 2018 NBIC relating to Installation of Liquid Carbon Dioxide Storage Vessels.

 NBIC S3.4 Gas Detection Systems